 - FedEx Shipping Tool: Can be used for Domestic, Non-Hazardous Materials Shipments

-- AggieShip: Replacement tool for Fed Ex Shipping Tool: Will allow shipments of international and hazardous materials; go-live scheduled for late calendar year 2018.
+- AggieShip: Replacement tool for Fed Ex Shipping Tool: Will allow shipments of international and hazardous materials; go-live scheduled for early calendar year 2019.

 - Export Resource: email@example.com